Understanding the Impact of CRPS Life Expectancy

 Follow-up assessments at one month and six months post-HBOT showed sustained benefits.
 HBOT might serve as a successful therapy for persistent CRPS, possibly providing relief where other treatments are unsuccessful.

-Trial: HBOT for CRPS
+Clinical Trial: HBOT for CRPS

 This study investigated the effectiveness of HBOT in treating patients with CRPS in a double-blind, randomized, placebo-controlled trial.
 71 patients with CRPS were split into two groups.
 The control group received regular air, while the other group underwent HBO therapy.
 Both groups underwent 15 therapy sessions in a hyperbaric chamber.